 “To respect the opinions of those who stand against you is nothing short of courageous” ― Raif Badawi, 1000 Lashes: Because I Say What I Think

 There is an option: pluralism.
-Pluralism theory gives us a key to live together in a peaceful society.
-Pluralism goes further than tolerance, because not only respects other people opinions and points of view, differences and ideas but also accepts others in all considerations.
+Pluralism theory gives us the key to live together in a peaceful society.
+Pluralism goes further than tolerance because it not only respects other people’s opinions and points of view, differences and ideas but also accepts others in all considerations.
 However, if we wish to talk about pluralism, first we need to know what pluralism is about and how it can truly influence our lives.

 Pluralism is the toleration or acceptance of multiple opinions, respect for different values and understanding of diverse theories.
 It does not mean that it wants to erase differences and distinctions between human beings.